Halytskyi/PJON-gRPC/README.md

 # PJON-gRPC

-PJON-gRPC is a server-client interface for linux-based machines (applications can be written on [different languages](https://grpc.io/docs/)) and devices Arduino, ATtiny, ATmega, ESP8266, etc.
+PJON-gRPC is a client-server application for linux-based machines for communication with remote devices like Arduino, ATtiny, ATmega, ESP8266, etc.

 ## Components